dlumian/DataSciFuncs/README.md

 # Data Science Functions

- **DataSciFuncs** is a Python package providing a collection of utility functions and tools for common import, input, and output operations used by data scientists and developers.
+ **DataSciFuncs** is provides a collection of utility functions and tools for common data operations including import, output, and formatting.

-Current features are grouped into:
+### Current features:

-1. Tools: read and write operations with formatting
+1. **Tools:** read and write operations with formatting
-1. Metrics generation: evaluation and visuals for classification models
+1. **Metrics:** evaluation and visuals for classification models
-1. Project resetting: remove options for files and dirs, reset operations on notebooks
+1. **Project Reset:** use file pattern match and directory lists to remove intermediate files and reset notebooks
-1. Data visualization formatting: standardized formatting for matplotlib and plotly visuals
+1. **Visualization Formatting:** settings for consistent and professional matplotlib and plotly visuals
-1. Build pipeline: help for uploading packages to Test PyPi and Pypi with clean test environments
+1. **Build Pipeline:** CLI tool for uploading packages to Test PyPi and Pypi with clean test environments

 ## Installation

-You can install the `DataSciFuncs` package via PyPI or directly from GitHub.
+Install `DataSciFuncs` via PyPI or GitHub.

 ### Installing from PyPI

-To install the latest stable release from PyPI, run:

 ```bash
 pip install datascifuncs